dominickjay/dominickjay.com/src/writing/replace-gsap-wth-scroll-animations.md

 ---
-title: 'Replacing GSAP with Scroll Animations'
+title: 'Replacing GSAP with scroll animations'
 description: "I was interested in picking up some new CSS tricks, and there’s been a lot of talk recently about scroll driven animations.
 Feeling inspired during a weekend away, I dug around on Codepen for some and came across a pen from Ryan Mulligan that helped me to understand it better"
 intro: ""
 date: 2023-11-27